viktoriussuwandi/Flask-CSV/README.md

 3. The location `URL` should be rendered as an anchor tag `<a>` in the table instead of the full link.
    It should have the link text `Maps Link` and the `href` should be the actual link.
-   HINT: All location links have the first 4 characters as `"http"`.
+   HINT: All location links have the first 4 characters as `http`.

    ![Google map Page](static/img/3.gif)